 - Code is written into a smart contract for the potential outcomes of a vote for the organization. (ie; Vote yes = chain is forked, Vote no = chain continues)

 - Those holding tokens will vote based on the number of tokens they hold.

 - Once the votes are cast, the smart contract will deploy the results as programmed to.

 Similarly to access tokens, and shareholders for that matter, these tokens can be used as a means to draw interest from different communities through bestowing them as gifts to individuals that an organization would desire to have involved in their project.

 This would require a bit of organic outreach, of course, in order to negotiate the terms of their involvement, with considerations being made for the circulating supply of the governance tokens for that project to ensure that governance doesn’t become overly saturated by any individual, or group of individuals, as to maintain a decentralized voting protocol.

-In the case of Axie Infinity, and the general practice for the gamification of blockchain, these coins become the currency of gaming ecosystems or metaverse spaces.
-In the case of Axie Infinity, smooth love potion can be earned through playing the game, which can then be spent within the gaming ecosystem in order to increase your characters abilities and increase your playing prowess.
+In the case of Axie Infinity and the general practice for the gamification of blockchain, these coins become the currency of gaming ecosystems or metaverse spaces.
+In the case of Axie Infinity, a smooth love potion can be earned through playing the game, which can then be spent within the gaming ecosystem in order to increase your character’s abilities and increase your playing prowess.